johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

   directory on the **Storage** Workbench installer disk to ``Devs/Monitors`` on your system drive, reboot, and Bob's your uncle!

-- If you plan on playing games on an OCS Amiga 500 with Kickstart 1.2/1.3 (a most prestigious choice 🧐), you'll need to emulate an actual NTSC chipset.
+- If you plan on playing games on an OCS/ECS Amiga 500 with Kickstart 1.2/1.3 (a most prestigious choice 🧐), you'll need to emulate an actual NTSC chipset.
     It's very simple: just tick **NTSC** in the **Chipset** configuration section.
 Now, if you turn on automatic aspect ratio management in WinUAE